Ajay46317/StayHook/README.md

 # StayHook
-StayHook for comprehensive hotel and stay bookings.
+StayHook (App) for comprehensive hotel and stay bookings.